Wrightsville, Pennsylvania: State and Local

 Wrightsville is District 28 in the Pennsylvania State Senate.
-PA-28's current senator is Republican Kristin Phillips-Hill.
-Before being elected she served in the Pennsylvania House from 2015 to 2019.
-She assumed office on January 1, 2019.
+PA-28's current senator is Republican Kristin Phillips-Hill, who assumed office in 2019.
+Before being elected she served in the Pennsylvania House from 2015 to 2018.

 Wrightsville is District 47 in the Pennsylvania State House of Representatives.
-PA-47 is currently represented by Republican Keith Gillespie.
-Before he was in politics, Gillespie was a paramedic at Memorial Hospital in York, Pennsylvania.
+PA-47 is currently represented by Republican Joe D'Orsie.

 Emergency Services

 Fire Department

 Although fire protection in Wrightsville Borough can be traced back to the early 1800s, it wasn't until 1887 that the Wrightsville Steam Fire Engine and Hose Company #1 (York County Station 41) was organized.
-The fire department protects nearly 10,000 citizens in Wrightsville Borough and Hellam Township with an all-volunteer staffing of over 30 active firefighters, as well as a support staff and a junior fire department (ages 14–17).
+The fire department protects nearly 10,000 citizens in Wrightsville Borough and Hellam Township with an all-volunteer staffing of over 30 active firefighters, as well as a support staff and a junior firefighter program (ages 14–17).

 The Wrightsville Fire Department has been recognized by the Commonwealth of Pennsylvania after meeting or exceeding the requirements set forth in the Voluntary Rescue Service Recognition Program.
 The Wrightsville Fire Department was also a participating department with the Commonwealth's professional certification program in which over 95% of its members are trained to the National Proboard Firefighter 1 & 2 certification levels.
 In 2019, the department responded to a total of 771 calls for service.

 The department is located at 125 South Second Street in Wrightsville Borough.
-The current facility was completed in 1979, and houses four pieces of fire apparatus: a 1996 Seagrave rescue/pumper (Rescue 41–1), a 2005 Seagrave pumper (Engine 41), a 2005 Ford 550/Semo rescue (Rescue 41–2), and an AM General 900 Series 6x6 (Utility 41).
+The current facility was completed in 1979, and houses four pieces of fire apparatus: a 1996 Seagrave rescue/pumper (Rescue 41–1), a 2005 Seagrave pumper (Engine 41), a 2005 Ford 550/Semo rescue (Rescue 41–2), and a 2018 Inmar inflatable rescue boat (Boat 41).

 Medical Services

 Aside from fire/rescue services, Station 41 provides Quick Response Services (QRS) to residents in Wrightsville Borough and Hellam Township.
 This includes basic emergency medical care provided by Emergency Medical Technicians and Emergency Medical Responders until transporting EMS units arrive.
-The average response time for QRS calls was 1 minute in 2014.
+The average response time for QRS calls was one minute in 2014.

 Basic life support (BLS), Advance life support (ALS), and transport coverage is contracted with Lancaster County-based Susquehanna Valley EMS (SVEMS) but respond from the Hellam Township Municipal Building as Ambulance 41.
 Basic life support services were previously provided by White Rose Ambulance, but ended service on June 1, 2017, after local municipal officials and White Rose Ambulance could not reach an agreement to renew the contract.
 Although they share the same station number as the Wrightsville Fire Department, there is no affiliation.